University of Queensland Union: Queer Collective

 The UQU Queer Collective (UQU QC) is a community group at the University of Queensland for members of the UQ LGBTQIA+ community.
-The UQU queer community under its many names has seen the decriminalisation of homosexuality, the introduction of the Anti-Discrimination Act, the Marriage Equality acts, the hosting of numerous national conference, and hundreds of events.
-Currently, the UQU Queer Collective offer regular events, advocacy campaigns, mutual aid, a community, friendship and support.
+The UQU Queer Collective runs regular events and advocacy campaigns.
 All members of the UQ community who identify as queer and/or LGBTQIA+ are automatic members of the Queer Collective.

-Womens Collective
+Women's Collective

-The UQU Women’s Collective (UQU WC) is an autonomous group on the University of Queensland campus, non-affiliated with any political party, external organisation or values-driven belief.
-The goal of the Women’s Collective is to represent and advocate for women on campus through a range of events and campaigns.
+The UQU Women’s Collective (UQU WC) is a women's group on the University of Queensland campus.
+The purpose of the Women’s Collective is to represent and advocate for women on campus through a range of events and campaigns.
 The UQU Women’s Collective aims to engage people with each other as feminists and feminist theory as a whole, run events and to raise consciousness and meets regularly to discuss feminist affairs.
 In addition, the Women’s collective regularly hosts events such as the annual International Women’s Day Breakfast, small social events, and networking opportunities and run campaigns to engage students on campus and educate people in regards to current feminist issues.
 All UQ Students who identify as women or non-binary have automatic membership to the collective.